Kokimchi/Window-Server-2022-AD-Setup/README.md

 - Step 3h: Wait for the Feature installation to finish.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/c151d6d4-51f7-48f1-99eb-96cb75bc7bd2)

 Step 4: Now that the installation of AD and DNS Server is finished follow the Deployment Configuration.
 To get to the Deployment Configuration Click on the Flag with a yellow icon at the top right, on the left side of "Manage".
+This will bring up the Active Directory Domain Services Configuration Wizard.

+- Step 4a: Select new forest & give it a Root domain name.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/d2fc82cd-ee55-47f5-8b23-2298ca608924)
+- Step 4b: Give it a DSRM password
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/733401c1-242f-4fd8-9b7d-e6e9d2d067b3)
+- Step 4c: Next, don't worry about creating DNS delegation.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/bdccf290-a3bf-45d4-bd65-111fc063839b)
+- Step 4d: By default the NetBIOS domain name is AD, and this can be changed.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/158ec483-e82d-4746-baae-88240eab7671)
+- Step 4e: This shows the Database folder, Log files, and SYSVOL Folder locations.
+Click Next.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/e9ffc81c-1a2e-4101-ad49-8cbcf47b422e)
+- Step 4f: Review the Options you selected.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/90810765-49a6-4485-86e6-d60cbeef30f5)
+- Step 4g: If you click on review script, this is useful if you're setting up via the command line.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/19714b08-b025-4814-8ea2-a2efc3e7d114)
+- Step 4h: Run the installation.
 ![image](https://github.com/Kokimchi/Window-Server-2022-AD-Setup/assets/23605674/a4dc4cc9-3287-41f8-a332-aee334bec557)